lixinlim27/2019_IS4302_Mon_2-4_G4/README.md

 <img>
 node server.js
 ```
-a.
-Access to Healthchain application which is available at http://localhost:8001
+#### a.
+Access to Healthchain application which is available at http://localhost:8001 <br>
-b.
-Login to the website with the following credentials.
+#### b.
+Login to the website with the following credentials. <br>
 ```
 Usernames:
-    Doctor1
+    - Doctor1
-    Doctor2
+    - Doctor2
-    Admin1
+    - Admin1
-    Admin2
+    - Admin2
-    Patient1
+    - Patient1
-    Patient2
+    - Patient2
-    InsuranceCompany1
+    - InsuranceCompany1
-    InsuranceCompany2
+    - InsuranceCompany2
 Passwords:
     (Password can be omitted)
 ```
 ### Stop Network